tsy24/tp/docs/DeveloperGuide.md

 Step 4.
 The `DeleteNokCommand` is executed by calling its `execute()` method.
 This calls the `Model#getFilteredElderlyList()` and retrieves the filtered elderly list, which should contain all elderlies.

 Step 5.
-A new updated Elderly object is created with all fields equivalent to the targeted Elderly object, apart from the Nok fields which are wiped.
+A new updated Elderly object is created with all fields equivalent to the targeted Elderly object, apart from the NoK fields which are wiped.
 This process has been omitted from the sequence diagram below.

 Step 6.
 The `Model#setElderly()` method is then called to replace the targeted Elderly with the updated Elderly object.